ajandris/tic-tac-toe/README.md

 * At the start of the design comes the Structure plane, where wireframes are used to design sketches of the pages.
 * The result of a Skeleton plane is the Site’s navigation.
 * The last in Development comes the Surface plane, where all design is completed for various screen sizes and audiences.
 This plane includes all JavaScript functionality.
 * Then comes the Site testing, which is performed manually, using Jigsaw (CSS) and W3 Validator (HTML).
 Google’s Lighthouse test is used to test the site’s performance.
+JavaScript syntax is tested using Beautify Tools.

 ### Strategy plane